pencer-io/pencer-io.github.io/_posts/2020-05-14-ctt-htb-devel.md

 Saved as: spen.aspx
 ```

-Copy to the payload to the FTP server:
+Copy the payload to the FTP server:

 ```text
 ftp> put spen.aspx